Why Sport for Development is so Important as We Emerge from the Pandemic

 Risk factors include negative aspects to a young person’s life and can be personal to them.
 Risk factors could arise through family, school or from their wider community.
 Examples could include alienation, lack of social commitment, poor parental supervision, school disruption or living in a community facing disadvantage.

 In contrast, protective factors can include anything that moderates the negative impact of these risks.
 Protective factors could include personal resilience, support and guidance from parents or carers, or links to adults and peers with positive attitudes (e.g. activity leaders and coaches).

 Sport for Development opportunities not only help improve young people’s physical and mental health, but it can also support their social and educational development.
 Plus, it can enable participants to have fun through play, exercise and general movement.

 As young people living in some communities can become more susceptible to being involved in anti-social behaviour or disengaging from school, Sport for Development can also provide a pathway out of vulnerability.

 Sport for Development can build stronger and more connected communities by listening to young people, seeking to understand their hopes and fears, and realising their potential.
 It can also build stronger communities by bringing people together to talk about community issues and look for solutions from within the community.

 How Does Sport for Development Work?

 It all starts with getting to know the young people, understanding them and their lived experiences.
 It’s also about understanding their communities and where they live.
 It’s about us learning from them, what life is like for them – what’s good, what’s not so good and how physical activity and sport can tip the balance in the favour of the positive.

-Through this approach people working in this sector build trust with those young people and over time get to know them, what activities they enjoy, where they feel safe, when’s a good day and time and what, if anything, they can afford by way of a contribution towards the cost of taking part.
+Through this approach people working in this sector build trust.
+Over time they get to know the young people – what activities they enjoy and where they feel safe.
+Plus, when’s a good day and time and what, if anything, they can afford by way of a contribution towards the cost of taking part.